SpencerYoung66/SpencerYoung66/README.md

 - I'm currently a Statistics student at Brigham Young University
 - I mostly work with python data projects and some C++ projects
+- I'm also a huge Star Wars nerd
+- Let me know if you want to work with data!